Ceramic Dictionary

 MOLDHAND MADE SMALL CRANKS FOR TILES

 These cranks are made to be used in pairs of any required size.
-They must be a size easy to hold, as both sides are separated and have to be moved together.
+They must be a size easy to hold, as both sides are separat and have to be moved together.
 These are made to hold from 2 to 6 tiles.
 They are useful for filling up small spaces in the kiln and to support tiles of odd measurements.
 If made in stoneware and fired at a high temperature they will be stronger and last longer than if made in earthenware.
 With an electric tile cutter, cranks can be cut down and filed.

 These illustrations show cranks of different sizes being used.